Updated 4/11/2019 during a snow day :)

 can see from the second diagram, a positive change in the mass of a Black Hole

 will result in an increase in the radius of the Event Horizon.

-Black holes are difficult to observe on account of both their small size and
+Stellar mass Black Holes are difficult to observe on account of both their small size and

 the fact that they emit no light.
 They can be "observed," however,